Pranav10ss/AWS-Projects/opensearch-dynamodb-stream/Readme.md

   }
 }
 ```
 3. * **INSERT item**: Lets create an entry in the table.
 Add the Value as 'Dan Brown' to *author* and 'The DaVinci code' to *bookTitle*.
 If we go to OpenSearch dashboard you should be able to see the item/data that you created.
-You can verify the New data the item details you created.
+This way you can verify the new item details you created.
    * **MODIFY item**: Edit the existing record.
 Add a new attribute to the item.
 Add the attribute name as *subTitle* and *value* as 'Volume-1'.
 If you check the Opensearch dashboard, you can verify the modified item.
    * **REMOVE item**: Delete an item from the table.
 You can verify opensearch dashboard to see that the item is deleted or not.
 ## ✅ Conclusion